KangOl/vim-pudb/README.rst

     Sometimes the breakpoint signs can get out of date.
 The above commands will all trigger an update, but this command lets you trigger an update without doing anything else.

+    NOTE: There should no longer be any need to call this command.
+Breakpoint signs are updated whenever you save the buffer.

 Mappings